van-richard/CodingNotes/notebooks/QuickStart/BasicMD.md

 The potential functions have preset bonding arrangements, therefore, classical MD on its own cannot be used to model chemical reactions.

-A MD simulation generates a sequence of configurations phase space connected by time.
-These is called a *trajectoy* of all particles in the system as a function of time.
+MD simulation generates a sequence of configurations phase space connected by time.
+This is called a *trajectory* of all particles in the system as a function of time.
 Time averages and other properties can be calculated from a trajectory.